Heizal/taskmanager/docs/THREAT_MODEL.md

-# Threat model and security measures.
+# Threat model and security measures implemented.

 ## Overview
 To create this threat model I was inspired by the STRIDE Threat model.
 First I lay out the security threat, the endpoints that could be affected and finally security measures I implemented to mitigate against these threats